 1.2 Scope

 Our app will provide the logisticians of aniTrans the means to plan tours for their drivers.
 The drivers will be able to see their tours.
-The system will also be able to track the individual deliveries inside the tour, so that the driver can mark them as ‘delivered’ or ‘not delivered’ if the recipient isn’t home and add a comment.
+The driver can mark his or her tours as ‘delivered’ or ‘undelivered’ if the recipient isn’t home and add a comment.

 The purpose is to make life easier for aniTrans, which have up to now been writing everything on paper.